NREL/WETOStack/docs/workshop.md

 -> [Google Maps link](https://goo.gl/maps/Q9fZMNxZqHjqVLcf9)
 ````

+**Times**

+The workshop officially begins at 8:30 am, and the meeting room will be available from
+8:00 am with coffee / tea.
+We will have a break between the start and lunch, and another break between lunch and the end.
+Lunch is scheduled for noon.

+**Location**

-**Location**: The workshop will take place in the Cache La Poudre meeting room in the
+The workshop will take place in the Cache La Poudre meeting room in the
 RSF building at NREL's Golden Campus.
 The room number is "X405" and it is on the RSF's 4th floor
 in the A wing.